flyingrobots/git-kv/docs/tasks/US-5-Integrate-Chunking-Library.md

 ## 2. Acceptance Criteria

-- A suitable Go library for FastCDC is chosen based on criteria: supports configurable min/avg/max, streaming mode, actively maintained (within 12 months), and permissive license.
+- A suitable Go library for FastCDC is chosen based on criteria: supports configurable min/avg/max, streaming mode, permissive license, and shows recent activity (most recent commit on or after 2024-10-20).
 This library is added as a dependency to the `go.mod` file.
 - A `Chunker` interface is defined: `type Chunker interface { Chunk(r io.Reader) ([]ChunkResult, error) }`.
 - Each `ChunkResult` returned by the `Chunker` **must** include `Offset`, `Length`, `Data` (or a reference to it), and `Fingerprint` (hash) fields.
-- The `Chunker` is instantiated via a constructor or factory that accepts `minSize`, `avgSize`, and `maxSize` parameters, with defaults of 64KB, 256KB, and 1MB respectively.
+- The `Chunker` is instantiated via a constructor or factory that accepts `minSize`, `avgSize`, and `maxSize` parameters as `uint32` byte counts (defaults: `minSize = 64 * 1024`, `avgSize = 256 * 1024`, `maxSize = 1 * 1024 * 1024`).

 ## 3. Test Plan